MartinFerret/MartinFerret/README.md

 ## Martin Ferret

-I'm a french web developper, specialized in Symfony but I like wireframing, UI, UX & Design also.
+I'm a french web developper, specialized in Symfony.
+However, I like wireframing, UI, UX & Design also.
 My Github's profile is in progress :construction_worker:

 ### Tech I use